History

 1941

-By 1941, the Great Depression held the nation.
-Waterfront lots cost $75, the railroad to the island was gone, and most of the 14 great Victorian hotels on Long Beach Island had been destroyed or abandoned.
+By 1941, during the nation’s Great Depression, waterfront lots cost $75, the railroad to the island was gone, and most of the 14 great Victorian hotels on Long Beach Island had been destroyed or abandoned.

-Reverend John W. "Jack” Murray was a student at Wheaton College when revival swept its campus between 1935 and 1936.
+Reverend John W. "Jack” Murray was born on the west coast, but went to Wheaton College when revival swept its campus between 1935 and 1936.
 He spent the rest of his life in evangelism.

-As a 27-year-old associate pastor of a large Presbyterian church and the National Director of the Summer Bible School Movement (later AWANA), Murray successfully developed a 12-year, five-week educational program for children.
-He told his members they could only take vacations in August and wanted a place to reward the graduates with a two-week vacation.
-This idea later developed into a permanent Bible Conference.
+At 27 years old, Murray was an associate pastor of a large Presbyterian church in Chester, PA, and the National Director of the Summer Bible School Movement (later AWANA).
+He developed a 12-year, five-week, five-hour-per-day children’s educational program, and wanted a place to reward graduates with two-week vacations in August.
+He conducted summer conferences in PA state parks, but later sought to establish a permanent center.

-While fishing in the spring of 1941, Jack’s friend Bill Ritchie showed him the old, run-down Harvey Cedars Hotel from the water on the beautiful windswept, sun-drenched Long Beach Island.
-Intrigued by the building, they entered and found the entrance filled with feathers.
-Jack Murray had the vision to see its potential and decided that this hotel would make an ideal retreat center once restored.
+In spring 1941, Jack’s friend Bill Ritchie showed him the run-down Harvey Cedars Hotel from the water while they were fishing on the beautiful, windswept Long Beach Island.
+Intrigued, they entered and found the entrance filled with feathers.
+Jack Murray had the vision to see its potential and decided that it would make an ideal conference center once restored.

-They discovered that Mabel Bayard held the title, and they went to her Germantown home to see if she would donate the property for their cause.
-She countered by asking for an offer.
-They responded that it would take all their money to get the building in usable condition.
-Bayard was a hard bargainer and asked the most they could give her for it.
-The two men went into her foyer and prayed about the matter, letting God set the purchase price for them.
-They returned with an offer of $7,000, which she accepted with the condition that they paid in cash within a month.
+Jack and Bill discovered that Mabel Bayard held the title and went to her Germantown home to request donating the property for their cause.
+She countered by asking for an offer, to which they replied that it would take all of their money to get the building to usable condition.
+Bayard was a hard bargainer and asked the most they could give.
+The men went into her foyer and prayed, letting God set the price.
+They returned with an offer of $7,000.
+She accepted, under the condition that they paid in cash within a month.
 A staggering sum for Depression days, Murray and Ritchie trusted God to raise it.
 They lacked money, but they had faith.
-They did their part by approaching people interested in helping, and they gathered the total amount within the required time.
+They did their part by approaching people to ask for help, and gathered the money within the required time.

 It took an incredible amount of work to restore the old hotel, but the Harvey Cedars Bible Presbyterian Conference was able to open by the end of the summer.
 After an afternoon worship service in the hotel’s south chapel, meetings started with great expectation on Friday, August 1, 1941.
-A dedication service took place on Sunday, August 3, 1941.
+A dedication service took place that Sunday.

 Jack & Eleanor Murray and HCBC’s early days

-Jack met his wife, Eleanor, when they were students at Wheaton.
-Eleanor was the daughter of a leading national evangelist at that time, George T. Stephens.
-While at college, Jack and Eleanor worked for her father over the summer and traveled for evangelistic ministry on weekends.
-A great revival at Wheaton College led them to commit to a life of evangelism and to each other.
+Jack met his wife, Eleanor, while studying at Wheaton College.
+Over the summer, they worked for her father, George T. Stephens, who was a leading national evangelist at the time, and they traveled for evangelistic ministry on weekends.
+A great revival on campus led them to commit to a life of evangelism and to each other.

-As the owner of the Bible Conference, Jack was an outstanding preacher and evangelist who had joy in leading hundreds each year to faith in Jesus.
-He was also a hard worker: he would leave at 5 AM to visit farms and shops 50 miles away to buy food for his guests, as rationing was pervasive.
+As the owner of the Bible Conference, Jack was an outstanding preacher and evangelist who joyfully led hundreds yearly to faith in Jesus.
+He was a hard worker who would leave at 5 AM to visit farms and shops 50 miles away to buy food for guests as rationing was pervasive.
 Carpentry, painting, and cutting grass were not beneath his dignity.

-Eleanor was a devoted wife and wonderful mother.
-She was a fantastic pianist who played for congregational singing.
+Eleanor was a devoted wife, wonderful mother, and fantastic pianist who played for congregational singing.
 She trained the staff choir and did much of the cooking for many summers.
-Eleanor wrote hundreds of choruses and hymns.
+She also wrote hundreds of choruses and hymns.

-The early days of the Bible Conference were difficult and discouraging.
-Sugar, meat, gas, and construction materials were rationed.
-German U-boats sank oil tankers just off the island, and beaches were smothered with oil.
-The 1944 hurricane was devastating to the town of Harvey Cedars.
-At the same time, America’s churches were struggling theologically.
-Bible Conferences played a significant role in the country’s Christian history by helping people get back to the basics in a natural setting, away from the formal and ritualistic.
-Like many others, Harvey Cedars hoped to call the church back to the Bible and the historic Christian faith.
+At the same time, American churches were struggling theologically among the political events and philosophies that were radically changing western culture.
+Bible conferences played a significant role in the country’s history by seeking to get back to the basics in a natural setting, away from the formal and ritualistic.
+Like other conferences, Harvey Cedars hoped to call the church back to the Bible and the historic Christian faith.

-The Bible Conference was only open in the summer.
-The Murrays traveled the rest of the year in week-long evangelistic crusades with great success.
-Many people came to faith in Christ through Jack and Eleanor’s crusades, Jack’s daily radio programs.
-Many converts and friends were attracted to summer family weeks at HCBC through these programs.
+The conference operated in the summer with worship services conducted every morning and evening.
+The rest of the year, the Murrays traveled in greatly successful week-long evangelistic crusades.
+Through them, and Jack’s daily radio programs, many came to faith in Christ and many converts and friends were attracted to the conference’s family weeks.
 Nationally known figures such as Francis Schaeffer, Vernon Grounds, and Jack Wyrtzen frequently spoke at Harvey Cedars.

-In 1946, construction started on the current dining room building as attendance increased.
-In 1947, God provided in unexpected ways as funds were raised and plans drawn for the chapel, which was completed in 1950.
-The chapel originally featured stained glass windows from the demolished Engleside Hotel’s dining room, which were removed in renovations in 2003.
+In 1946, work started on the present dining room as attendance increased [1].
+In 1947, God provided in unexpected ways as funds were raised and plans drawn for the chapel, completed in 1950.
+The chapel originally featured stained glass windows from the demolished Engleside Hotel dining room, which were removed in renovations in 2003.

 Story of the Chapel - Rev. Jack Murray (PDF)

 In 1949, the conference’s name was changed from Harvey Cedars Bible Presbyterian Conference to Harvey Cedars Bible Conference as the ministry broadened in outreach.
-Jack and Eleanor laid a strong foundation through ten years of sacrifice and hard work.
-They were committed to the success of the conference.
-Their legacy lives on today as two of their children, George Murray and Sarah Eremic, continue to contribute to the ministries at HCBC as speakers.
+Committed to its success, Jack and Eleanor laid a strong foundation through ten years of sacrifice and hard work.
+Their legacy lives on as two of their children, George Murray and Sarah Eremic, continue contributing to the ministry as speakers.

 1949-1951